Table of Contents

 Like many MLMs, it really comes down to personal preference and what side of the debate you fall on.

-But any skin cream containing this plant just ain’t for me.
+That being said, any skin cream containing this plant just ain’t for me.

 If you wanna skip the controversial oleander extract but still want an effective anti-aging cream, there’s also Age IQ Night and Day Cream.